 LEED Fundamental Commissioning is a process completed under the U.S Green Building Council Pre-Requisite 1 EA Module, with its aim being that all fundamental systems relating to energy, water, indoor environmental quality, and durability, upon handover, have full documented proof that they are designed, installed, set up, and operating as per their original design intent.

 To read more on LEED Enhanced Commissioning see our article 'Described + Tasks | LEED ENHANCED COMMISSIONING'

-The purpose of the LEED Fundamental Commissioning Process is to ensure that during the construction process, the commissioning and setting up of the building’s equipment and systems are carried out in a process-driven and methodical manner.
+The purpose of the LEED Fundamental Commissioning Process is to ensure that during the construction process, the building’s equipment and systems are commissioning and setting up process-driven and methodical.
 Then, upon handover to the facilities team, the building’s systems are operating efficiently and fully in line with the previously agreed design requirements.

 Not all systems that are installed within the building are to be included in this delivery.
 Below are details of the systems covered:

 - Domestic Hot Water Systems